fbpx Housing FAQ | University of West Alabama Skip to main content

 How many guests can I have at a time?

 No more than four guests are allowed in any residence hall room at the same time.
-If you have a roommate, you must coordinate this with your roommate so that the total occupancy of your room, including you, your roommate, and all guests do not exceed six people.
-While this policy also applies to an individual bedroom at Hoover, the total number of people permitted in a Hoover apartment is four guests of any individual resident with a total of six guests in the apartment at any one time.
+If you have a roommate, you must coordinate this with your roommate so that the total occupancy of your room, including you, your roommate and all guests, does not exceed six people.
+While this policy also applies to an individual bedroom at Hoover, the total number of people permitted in a Hoover apartment is four guests of any individual resident, for a total of six guests in the apartment at any one time.

 Can I have an overnight guest?

-A resident may have a person of the same sex stay as an overnight guest in his/her residence hall room if approved in advance by the Hall Director.
-To request approval for an overnight guest, after speaking with your roommate and getting approval from him/her, complete the online overnight guest form located on the MyHousing portal (under Links) at least 48 hours prior to the visit (or by Thursday at 5 PM if visiting over the weekend).
+A resident may have a person of the same sex stay as an overnight guest in their residence hall room if approved in advance by the Hall Director.
+To request approval for an overnight guest, after speaking with your roommate and getting approval from them, complete the online overnight guest form located on the TigerHub portal (under Links) at least 48 hours prior to the visit (or by Thursday at 5 PM if visiting over the weekend).

 May I store things over the summer?